AppFair/appfair.github.io/index.md

 The App Fair's `integrate-release` process uses the [Swift Package Manager (SPM)](https://swift.org/package-manager/) tool for building both your `/App-Name/App.git` fork, as well as all the third-party dependencies.
 SPM is focused primarily on the Swift language, but it can be used to build wide variety of other languages as well.

-The developer must be mindful that any compilation artifact must be exactly reproducible in order to pass the fair-ground's integration-release phases.
+The developer must be mindful that any compilation artifact must be exactly reproducible in order to pass the fair-ground's integration-release stages.
 This may require specific compilation and linker flags in order to ensure that multiple runs of the build produce identical artifacts.
 For more information on this topic, see [https://reproducible-builds.org/](https://reproducible-builds.org/).